Allen Hershkowitz: Career

-In November 2019, Hershkowitz received a Townsend Harris Medal from his alma mater, The City College of New York, which are awarded for "recognition of outstanding postgraduate achievement in their chosen fields."
+In October 2019, Hershkowitz received the Green Shovel Award from The Center for Discovery at the 2019 Michael Ritchie Big Barn Event for a Sustainable Future.
+One month later, in November 2019, Hershkowitz received a Townsend Harris Medal from his alma mater, The City College of New York, which are awarded for "recognition of outstanding postgraduate achievement in their chosen fields."